Amelia S. Givin: Amelia S. Givin Free Library

 When Givin was in her late forties, she provided funding for building a free public library in Mount Holly Springs.
 For members of late 19th-century charitable women's organizations, libraries, in particular, were seen as important institutions for bringing edification to needful communities.
 To bring improvement to populations with little access to books, free public libraries, often traveling libraries or other informal libraries, such as those located in women's clubhouses, abounded between 1870 and 1930 through the work of civic-minded women.
 The library of Ms. Givin was far from informal, however.
 Begun in 1889 and dedicated on January 2, 1890, it had the modern conveniences of electric lights and hot water heating, as well as a fashionable Romanesque Revival structure and ornate interior design.
 The library took close to $500,000 to build and Givin also provided an endowment.

 Marriage

 On June 2, 1892, a few years after the library opened, the 46-year-old Givin married Walter Beall of Cumberland, Maryland.
 To start off their honeymoon, they rode a special car on the Cumberland Valley Railroad on the first leg of their trip to Europe together.
 They never had any children.
-Walter died in 1905 and Amelia close to ten years later at age 69.
+Walter died in 1905 and Amelia died close to ten years later at age 69.
 They were both buried at Ashland Cemetery in Carlisle.